pockettojs/pockettojs.github.io/docs/intro.md

 sidebar_position: 1
 ---

-Pocketto is a CRUD tools that can let you manage your data across different platforms with ease.
+Pocketto is a ORM (Object Relational Mapping) library that can let you manage your data across different platforms with ease.
 You can remain offline and sync when there is internet connection.

 ### Highlights
 - **Offline First Architecture**: You can use Pocketto without internet connection.
 Even in web application.